Vikash082/ecs-playground/README.md

 ### Parting thoughts

-That's ends introduction and a step by step deployment of ECS.
 There is a lot more to ECS and spend some time with the AWS console, especially, the metrics tab to view the usage of your cluster.
 Here are some other points worth considering.

  - AWS recommends using their EC2 AMIs for the EC2 instances.
 If you want more control over this or want run CoreOS or similar, then you need to bake ECS agents into those AMIs.
 The ECS agent is open source and so you can easily do that.
 Always run the latest agent version or the Container agent.
 The earlier versions had a few bugs and ECS is a changing ecosystem.